The KCLR Daily: Brian's Not Here To Judge You

-In the first of the series Brain meets Mohammed, Franklin and Lorine who are seeking international protection locally and hears about their journeys to Ireland.
+Last week we heard from Mohammed, Franklin and Lorine who are seeking international protection locally and heard about their journeys to Ireland.

+This week Brian was joined by John Paul Payne, Chair of Carlow Pride, who shared his story.

 Listen back here: